posmn/gbx.node/readme.md

-### lqx.node
+### gbx.node

-CRW node AMI app - runs system, master or gateway node.
+GBX node AMI app - runs system, master or gateway node.

 **All commands should be executed as root or with `sudo`.**